Week 2 NFL injuries: Aaron Rodgers, Ben Roethlisberger, Marcus Mariota all questionable to play

 - Raiders: DT P.J.
 Hall (ankle) OUT; RB DeAndre Washington (knee), WR Dwayne Harris (foot), G Gabe Jackson (pec) QUESTIONABLE

-- Broncos: TBA
+- Broncos: None

 The Raiders are down both starting defensive tackles with Justin Ellis on IR and Hall ruled out.
 Brian Price was limited earlier in the week but practiced in full on Friday, so he'll likely join fifth-round rookie Maurice Hurst in the starting lineup.
 Running back Marshawn Lynch and center Rodney Hudson are also good to go after being limited earlier in the week, but another starting lineman could have to miss the game if Jackson can't get cleared on Sunday.
+The Broncos have 10 players on their Week 2 injury report, but all practiced in full on Friday and none received a final injury designation.

 Giants at Cowboys (-3)